 The word karma is derived from the Sanskrit root kri, which means to act, do, or make.
 Karma is any kind of action, including thought and feeling.
 It also means the effects of action.
 Karma is both action and reaction, the metaphysical equivalent of the principle: “For every action there is an equal and opposite reaction.”
 Saint Paul expressed it perfectly when he wrote: “Whatsoever a man soweth, that shall he also reap” (Galatians 6:7).
 It is karma operating through the law of cause and effect that binds the jiva or the individual soul to the wheel of birth and death.

-Before looking at the real meaning of this verse, we should consider what Krishna is not at all speaking about, even though for centuries–if not millennia–it is assumed in India that he is.
+Before looking at the next verse which is about caste, we should consider what Krishna is not at all speaking about, even though for centuries–if not millennia–it is assumed in India that he is.

 First, he is not at all speaking of a rigid, imposed system of social stratification where people are assigned a place in society simply because their parents occupied that place.
-In fact, birth is not a determining factor in caste, although it can sometimes reflect it.
+In actuality, birth is not a determining factor in caste, although it can sometimes reflect it.
 Second, he is not speaking of valuing a person according to his imposed caste position or birth.
-Caste-ism and the caste system have no place in Krishna’s teaching, but are a corruption of caste based on ignorance, oppression, and egotism.
-The early scriptures of Hinduism bear this out, speaking of people’s caste being determined by their character, and even telling of those who moved from one caste to another because of the development of their personal character.
+Caste “ism” and the caste “system” have no place in Krishna’s teaching, but are a corruption of caste based on ignorance, oppression, and egotism.
+The early scriptures of Hinduism bear this out, speaking of people’s caste being determined by their character, and even telling of those who moved from one caste to another in a single life because of their personal development.
 For example, the philosopher-king Janaka, a kshatriya, in time was recognized as a brahmin.

 The word translated “caste” is varna–color.
 Krishna says: Chaturvarnyam maya srishtam–“The four castes [colors] were created [brought forth] by me.”
 Krishna is saying that the Supreme Spirit has brought forth into manifestation human beings of a fourfold kind.
 And this Supreme Lord has not “created” human beings as four types, but has manifested them guna karma vibhagashah–“according to the sharing of their guna and karma.”
-That is, all human beings fall into four very broad categories according to the evolutionary level of their development–according to the quality (guna) of the energies of which their subtle and gross bodies are formed, and according to the karmas which they must fulfill.
+That is, all human beings fall into four very broad categories according to the evolutionary level of their development: according to the quality (guna) of the energies of which their subtle and gross bodies are formed, and according to the karmas which they have been born to fulfill.
 The “color” of each caste is either symbolic or a matter of the dominant color that can be clairvoyantly perceived in their aura.
-In either case, our caste is determined solely by us according to our innate vibratory qualities developed by us.
-No one assigns us a caste, though others may be able to perceive it–perhaps better than we do.
+In either case, our caste is determined solely by the innate vibratory qualities present within us.
+No one assigns us a caste, though others may be able to perceive it, perhaps better than we do.

-The idea of “outcastes” who would be relegated to the work everyone else was considered too superior to do, was absolutely unknown.
-The only “outcastes” were criminals doing voluntary penance outside the context of normal society, and they would be reinstated once their penance had been completed.
-The “outcastes” of today are the descendants of incorrigibles who refused to observe the penances (not punishments) imposed on them by the brahmin judges and instead took to a wild and wandering life that often included crime.
+The idea of outcastes who would be relegated to the work everyone else was considered too superior to do, was absolutely unknown.
+The only “outcastes” practically speaking were criminals doing voluntary penance outside the context of normal society, and they would be reinstated once their penance had been completed.
+The outcastes of today are the descendants of incorrigibles who refused to observe the penances (not punishments) imposed on them by the brahmin judges and instead took to a wild and wandering life that often included crime.

-In modern times certain very traditional institutions such as the Arya Samaj provide the means for these people to be reinstated to normal Hindu society if they desire.
+In modern times certain very traditional institutions such as the Arya Samaj provide the means for these people to be reinstated into normal Hindu society if they desire.
 (Most do not–so it is their choice to remain in degradation.)
-In the last century Pandit Anandapriya of the Arya Samaj enabled over half a million of these and other “estranged” people to return to traditional Hinduism.
+In the last century Pandit Anandapriya of the Arya Samaj enabled over half a million of these and other estranged groups to return to traditional Hinduism.
 Vishwanath Brahmachari of Bombay (Galgoan) also returned many “no-castes” to Hinduism by giving them a caste status based on guna and karma.
-He–like the Arya Samaj–also enabled many non-Indians to also adopt Dharma in the fullest traditional manner, assigning them a caste, as well.
+Like the Arya Samaj, he also enabled many non-Indians to also adopt Sanatana Dharma in the fullest traditional manner, assigning them a caste, as well.

 White is actually not a color, but all colors combined.
 This would be appropriate for shudras, since they were involved in the duties of all the castes.
 It also expresses their social fluidity, for originally the shudras were the most frequently transferred into other castes.